Salvador Gómez-Colón: Davos 2020

 In January 2020, Gómez-Colón attended the annual meeting of World Economic Forum in Davos, Switzerland.
 He spoke along with Greta Thunberg, Natasha Mwansa, and Autumn Peltier on a panel named Forging a Sustainable Path to a Common Future.
 Gómez-Colón was named one of the inaugural teenage change-makers at the annual meeting.

+Writing career

+In 2021, Gómez-Colón published the memoir Hurricane: My Story of Resilience, about his efforts establishing Light and Hope for Puerto Rico.
+The book was one of the inaugural titles in W. W. Norton & Company's "I, Witness" series for young readers.
+The book received a starred review from School Library Journal, praising its accessibility, clear narrative, and sense of emotional urgency and immediacy.

+The Mark Twain House and Museum hosted a discussion event with Gómez-Colón about the book in February 2025.

+He has also published opinion editorials for various media, including Time magazine, The Independent, and CNN Business.

 In popular culture

 Gómez-Colón is featured on Marvel's Hero Project, in the episode "Superior Salvador" of Season 1.

 Honors and awards

 Gómez-Colón was named one of "The 30 Most Influential Teens of 2017" by Time magazine.
 In 2019, Gómez-Colón received the Diana Award for his humanitarian work.

-Publications

-Gómez-Colón has published opinion editorials for various media, including Time magazine, The Independent, and CNN Business.
-His book Hurricane: My Story of Resilience was published by Norton Young Readers in October 2021.